-This feature is currently huge at 4400 bytes, and should probably only be put on boards with a lot of memory, or for fun.
+This feature is currently huge, and should probably only be put on boards with a lot of memory, or for fun.

 The terminal feature is a command-line-like interface designed to communicate through a text editor with keystrokes.
 It's beneficial to turn off auto-indent features in your editor.